Spaghetti with Fresh Tomato Sauce

 - 1 teaspoon sugar, optional

 - Grated Romano cheese and additional basil

-- In a 6-qt. stockpot, heat oil over medium heat.
-Add onion; cook and stir 4-6 minutes or until tender.
+- In a 6-qt. stockpot, heat oil over medium heat; saute onion until tender, 4-6 minutes.
 Stir in tomatoes, salt and pepper; bring to a boil.
-Reduce heat; simmer, uncovered, 20-25 minutes or until thickened.
-Meanwhile, cook spaghetti according to package directions.
+Reduce heat; simmer, uncovered, until thickened, 20-25 minutes.
+Meanwhile, cook spaghetti according to package directions; drain.

-Stir 1/4 cup basil and, if desired, sugar into sauce.
-Serve with spaghetti.
+- Stir 1/4 cup basil and, if desired, sugar into sauce.
+Serve over spaghetti.
 Top with cheese and additional basil.

-Originally published as Spaghetti with Fresh Tomato Sauce in TasteofHome.com 2016
+Originally published as Spaghetti with Fresh Tomato Sauce in tasteofhome.com

 Follow along as we show you how to make these fantastic recipes from our archive.